 - Travel on study tour to Istanbul to hear personal stories and explore current issues surrounding cultural divisions and political tensions affecting Turkish society

-- Study the changes to a previously homogeneous Scandinavia brought about by immigration from non-Western societies on short study tour in Denmark or Sweden, and field studies in Copenhagen
+- Study the changes to a previously homogeneous Scandinavia brought about by immigration from non-Western societies on short study tour in Sweden, and field studies in Copenhagen

 PROGRAM STUDENT PROFILE

 This program is right for you if you study sociology, anthropology, political science, international relations, or related disciplines.
 You should have an interest in examining issues of immigration, integration, and social capital from a European perspective.

 CORE COURSE OVERVIEW